TShreek/Burp-Lite-SC/README.md

 ```bash
 python3 proxy/server.py
 ```
 This will start the proxy on port 8080 that forwards requests to the Flask app.
+The proxy:
+- Intercepts HTTP GET and POST requests
+- Forwards them to the target application
+- Logs all traffic with timestamps
+- Deliberately omits some security headers for scanner demonstration

 ### 5. Start the UI server (in a third terminal)
 ```bash